-Enikő Ginzery is a virtuoso cimbalom player known for her imaginative and innovative style.
-She presents the cimbalom as a flull-fledged concert instrument.
-Enikö was born in Bratislava, Slovakia and her musical talent was noticed at an early age.
+Enikő Ginzery born in Bratislava.
+She is a virtuoso cimbalom player, known for her imaginative and innovative style.
+She presents the cimbalom as a full-fledged concert instrument that can take up the challenge with other traditional solo concert instruments.
 She first started to play the violin; however, very soon she changed to the cimbalom, which became her favorite instrument.
-From 1989 to 1995 Enikö studied cimbalom at the Conservatory of Bratislava, and then she continued her studies at the Ferenc Liszt Academy in Budapest, Hungary.
-Next she enrolled at the “Hochschule für Musik Saar“ in Saarbrücken, Germany for a postgraduate study of contemporary music interpretation.
-She graduated with honors in 2005.
-During her studies Enikö had many excellent teachers, among them Beata Cecková, Ludmila Dadáková, Ilona Szeverényi Gerencsér, Stefan Litwin, and Yukiko Sugawara.
+From 1989 to 1995 Enikö studied cimbalom playing at the Conservatory of Bratislava, Slovakia, and continued her studies at the Ferenc Liszt Academy in Budapest, Hungary.
+Next she enrolled at the Hochschule für Musik Saar in Saarbrücken, Germany for a postgraduate study of contemporary music interpretation.
+She made PhD at the Academy of Music – VŠMU in Bratislava.
+During her studies Enikö had many excellent teachers, among them Beáta Čečková, Ludmila Dadáková, Ilona Szeverényi Gerencsér, Prof. Stefan Litwin, and Yukiko Sugawara, doc.
+Daniel Matej ArtD.

 In 1995 she obtained an award as best participant of the International Youth Festival in Plovdiv, Bulgaria.
 She became the winner (laureate) of the International Cimbalom Competition of 1997 in Valašské Meziříčí, Czech Republic.
 Since 1995 Enikö regularly performs as a solo and chamber music player in Europe and in the USA.
 She gave solo concerts at several important international festivals of contemporary music in Europe and in the USA.